-Manningham Council (Council) is committed to sound decision making processes to ensure fair and reasonable outcomes for the community.
+Manningham Council (Council) is committed to providing sound decision-making processes to ensure fair and reasonable outcomes for the community.

-We realise that sometimes despite our best efforts, people may not be happy with the way we have performed a service.
+We realise that sometimes, despite our best efforts, some customers may not be happy with the way we have delivered a service, or the decisions we have made.

-We encourage feedback as a valuable opportunity to review policies, procedures and practices and make changes where necessary.
+We encourage feedback as a valuable opportunity to rectify issues, review policies, procedures, and practices, and make improvements.